-When you interact with our website or mobile app, or use any of our online services;
+When you interact with our website or mobile app, or use any of our online services; and

-When you interact with us in respect of any of our marketing communications or events;
+When you interact with us in respect of any of our marketing communications or events.

 We collect most of this information directly from you, or through your use of our website.
 However, we may also collect data about you from a third party source, such as our clients, your employer, other parties to matters in which we are involved, platform operators for technology used in our business (e.g. webinar platforms), other organisations that you have dealings with, regulators or other government authorities, credit reporting agencies, information service providers, or from publicly available records.